InterContinental Vienna

-The InterContinental Vienna is a hotel in Vienna, centrally located adjacent to the Stadtpark.
+The InterContinental Vienna is a hotel in Vienna.
 It has a total of 458 guest rooms and suites and conference facilities with 1,200 m2.

 Location

 The hotel is a detached building located between the Vienna Stadtpark and the Vienna Konzerthaus.
 The Stadtpark underground station is located next to the hotel on Johannesgasse.

 History

 InterContinental Vienna, which opened on March 4, 1964, was the first hotel belonging to an international chain to open in Vienna.
-With more than 500 rooms, the “Vienna Intercontinental”, as it was originally named, was not only one of the world's largest hotels, but also one of the most modern.
-InterContinental Vienna brought a completely new type of hotel with novel features to the Austrian capital.
-Upon completion, there were 504 rooms on 12 levels (until its destruction in 1945, Hotel Metropol, with 360 rooms, was by far Vienna's largest hotel).
+Upon completion, there were 504 rooms on 12 levels.

 When the InterContinental Vienna opened, it was the twenty-third hotel to become part of the InterContinental Hotels Group, a hotel chain founded by the airline Pan American World Airways.

 Architecture and Construction Method

 Holabird and Root, an architecture firm that had played a major role in the development of the steel-frame skyscrapers in the United States, was commissioned to design the hotel, and in particular, to create a corporate identity for it.
 The Viennese architect Carl Appel was selected as contact architect.